 Beijing’s oldest international school, and one of the biggest, is the International School of Beijing (ISB).
 Based on a vast campus in Shunyi, ISB teaches the IB program, and has impressive facilities.

 Snapping at its heels in terms of size, reputation and amenities is the Western Academy of Beijing (WAB).
-WAB is technically in Chaoyang, but as it’s in the far north-west by the Airport Expressway it’s generally regarded as a Shunyi school.
+WAB is located in Chaoyang District near the Airport Expressway, on the western side of the main cluster of Shunyi-area international schools.

-Almost next door to ISB is Beijing New Talent Academy (BNTA), a rapidly expanding school with predominantly Chinese students.
+Almost next door to ISB is Beijing New Talent Academy (BNTA), a rapidly expanding school with mostly Chinese students and both day and boarding options.

 Another fast-growing newcomer is Keystone Academy.
 Like BNTA, Keystone is a boarding school, geared to preparing students for university life in North America or Europe.
 It’s in huge demand with Chinese parents and has a rigorous selection policy, but has few international students.